 What is Ethanol?

 Most people refer to ethanol as alcohol, ethyl alcohol, or grain alcohol.
-The solvent is a clear liquid mostly used in recreational drinks such as whiskey, vodka, or wine.
+The solvent is a clear liquid mostly used for food and beverage along with industrial applications like cleaners.

-Companies manufacture ethanol by fermenting barley, wheat, or corn using yeast cells.
-Other processors use the ethylene hydration technique to extract their ethyl alcohol.
+Most companies manufacture ethanol by fermenting barley, wheat, or corn using yeast cells.
+From there, the alcohol is distilled and purified.

 How is Ethanol Used in the Botanical Oil Industry?